 But it won’t be long before family and friends begin noticing she’s “getting too thin.”

-• So the bigger question, then, is this: Is it possible for an anorexic to maintain a normal body weight?
+• So the bigger question, then, is this: Is it possible for a person with anorexia nervosa (AN) to maintain a normal body weight?

 • Is a woman who’s actively anorexic always underweight?

-A recovered or recovering anorexic can maintain a normal or near-normal body weight.
-But not one whose disorder is in active status.
+A recovered or recovering anorexic person can maintain a normal or near-normal body weight.
+But this is not possible if the disorder is in active status.